jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 *Multiple columns as partitions*

-Usually, it is recommended to set only one column as partition for a table.
-However, it is possible to set multiple partitions if this has the potential for improving performance.
-In those cases, it is recomended to set the lowest cardinality column as first partition.
+Although in most cases having only a single column as partition is recommended, it is indeed possible to have multiple columns as partitions.

-Be aware though that excessive number of partitions and small files should be avoided.
+The recomendations regarding table size, partition size and column cardinality from single partition approach still apply is this case and should be taken in consideration even more carefully.
+Remember that excessive number of partitions and small files should always be avoided, so go with multiple partitions only for tables particularly large.
+It is also recommended to set the lowest cardinality column as first (root) partition.

 E.g.:
 - Table X holds orders data from all ABI zones.